-The TPS54160 implements current mode control, which uses the COMP pin voltage to turn off the high-side MOSFET on a cycle by cycle basis.
-Each cycle the switch current and COMP pin voltage are compared, when the peak switch current intersects the COMP voltage, the high-side switch is turned off.
-During overcurrent conditions that pull the output voltage low, the error amplifier responds by driving the COMP pin high, increasing the switch current.
+The TPS57140-Q1 implements current mode control which uses the COMP pin voltage to turn off the high side MOSFET on a cycle by cycle basis.
+Each cycle the switch current and COMP pin voltage are compared, when the peak switch current intersects the COMP voltage, the high side switch is turned off.
+During overcurrent conditions that pull the output voltage low, the error amplifier will respond by driving the COMP pin high, increasing the switch current.
 The error amplifier output is clamped internally, which functions as a switch current limit.

-To increase the maximum operating switching frequency at high input voltages the TPS54160 implements a frequency shift.
-The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 V to 0.8 V on the VSENSE pin.
+To increase the maximum operating switching frequency at high input voltages the TPS57140-Q1 implements a frequency shift.
+The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 to 0.8 volts on VSENSE pin.

 The device implements a digital frequency shift to enable synchronizing to an external clock during normal startup and fault conditions.
-Because the device can divide the switching frequency only by 8, there is a maximum input voltage limit at which the device operates and can maintain frequency shift protection.
+Since the device can only divide the switching frequency by 8, there is a maximum input voltage limit in which the device operates and still have frequency shift protection.

-During short-circuit events (particularly with high input voltage applications), the control loop has a finite minimum controllable on time and the output has a low voltage.
-During the switch-on time, the inductor current ramps to the peak current limit because of the high input voltage and minimum on time.
-During the switch-off time, the inductor would normally not have enough off time and output voltage for the inductor to ramp down by the ramp up amount.
-The frequency shift effectively increases the off time, allowing the current to ramp down.
+During short-circuit events (particularly with high input voltage applications), the control loop has a finite minimum controllable on time and the output has a very low voltage.
+During the switch on time, the inductor current ramps to the peak current limit because of the high input voltage and minimum on time.
+During the switch off time, the inductor would normally not have enough off time and output voltage for the inductor to ramp down by the ramp up amount.
+The frequency shift effectively increases the off time allowing the current to ramp down.